alexheuris/sign-up/readme.md

 ## Running

+Ensure that docker has access to at least 4GB of RAM for the MSSQL container.
 From the project root, run:
 ```
 docker-compose up
 ```